IOTECH-Donegal/Arduboat/readme.md

 A second option is to use an INS to maintain positional accuracy under piers or in caves.

+This platform can support an Airmar SS510 for hydographic survey and a transon mount transducer for seabed search.

 Apart from being a central repo, this material is mostly public domain, please treat it as licensed to Creative Commons (CC BY 4.0).
 If you copy or share the information, you must attribute it to its source (here!).